 Mix all ingredients together in a blender, or shake thoroughly in a dressing bottle!

 That’s it.
-See what I mean about this being an easy recipe for homemade Worcestershire sauce?
+See what I mean about this being an EASY homemade Worcestershire sauce recipe?

 (photo by FotoosVanRobin)